vcheeze/mammon-manager/README.md

 ## Development

-This project is built with Next.js, Primsa, and PlanetScale.
+This project is built with Next.js, Prisma, and PlanetScale.

 To start, run `pscale auth login` to login from you console.
 Then run